Frozen Scream: Plot

-Ann gets a phone call from Tom, who complains of feeling cold and numb.
+Ann receives a phone call from Tom, who reports feeling cold and numb.
 The call ends abruptly when intruders burst into Ann's house.
 She calls Kevin for help and rushes to Cathrin's room.
 But Cathrin is not there.
 Instead, a zombie grabs Ann and threatens to kill her and Tom if she continues to cooperate with Kevin.
 Cathrin returns and denies that anyone was in the house.
 Not believing her, Kevin takes Ann home, where they sleep together.
 Kevin declares his love for her; she says nothing about her feelings toward him.

 Ann searches Lil's office and discovers photos of the missing med students.
 She tells Kevin she will search Sven's home lab during his Halloween party.
 During the party, Cathrin overheats and drops dead.

 The party continues.
 Ann sees Tom staring blankly from the window of an old house.
 She calls Kevin.
 She finds a freezer inside the house containing Tom and the missing students, both zombies—the zombies attack.
 Kevin kills one but is knocked over by a car and taken to the hospital.
 The second zombie chases Ann.
 Just as he is about to kill Ann, Lil appears and tells him that he has been out of the freezer too long.
 He immediately dies.

 Ann is taken to Sven's lab, where he intends to zombify her, but Lil kills him.
 Lil asks Ann to take Sven's place on the immortality project.
 As a ruse, Ann agrees but then destroys the lab.
 An angry Lil decides to inject Ann with the zombie serum.
 O'Brien, himself a zombie, arrives.

 Ann, Lil, and O'Brien visit Kevin in the hospital.
-Ann, now a zombie, promises that she will love Kevin forever.
+Ann, now a zombie, promises to love Kevin forever.
 But her eternal love has a price, which Kevin pays as Lil plunges a hypodermic zombie serum into his eye.